NibblesLab/mz80c_de0/README.md

 * At Project Explorer, expand mz80c\_de0\_soft, then right-click and select Refresh(F5).
 * Build project.
 Project->Build All
 * Program to DE0 board with mz80c\_de0\_soft.elf.
+* Put the files in CARD folder to SD/MMC card.
+* Set card to slot, SW5 is ON(upper), then push power-switch off-on.

 Special thanks to ...
 -----------------------------